yaagmurss/Automation-Developer-Professional-Training/README.md

 2.7) Error and Exception Handling in Studio

+2.8) Working with Local Files and Folders in Studio

-2.8) Orchestrator Overview for Automation Developers
+2.9) Orchestrator Overview for Automation Developers

-2.9) Working with Orchestrator Resources
+3.1) Working with Orchestrator Resources